xdissent/dforms/README.rst

   going to be very different from PHP's, I haven't gotten around to implementing file fields in DForms yet.
 It should be fairly simple and is first priority.

+* *Callable initial data* - Django allows you to pass a callable as initial data for a field.
+If found, the initial value will be the value returned by the callable.
+It would be nice to add this feature so DForms would check to see if a function exists with the name that was passed as the initial value.
+There could obviously be collisions with globally defined functions, but ``create_function()`` would be the preferred method of callback generation, and it generates absolutely unique function names.
+All global names are known and should be avoided, or even passed intentionally.

 * *Debugger* - PHP errors and exceptions are a *real* pain to handle.
 One unfinished DForms feature is a built in debugger that kicks you to a Django style error page when something goes awry.
 Although off by default, this